uchedotphp/uchedotphp/README.md

 ### Hello 👋 my name is Uche and i am your Front-end Engineer!

-- 🌱 I’m currently learning Svelte, Quasar and Javascript Data Structures and Algorithms.
+- 🌱 I’m currently learning TypeScript, Svelte, Quasar and Javascript Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on Vue.js and Flutter.
 - 📫 How to reach me: uchedotphp@gmail.com | +2347063596425